 As an HR professional, you can shape the future of your organization.
 Finding, hiring and retaining the best people is the surest way for your company to compete and win in the marketplace.
 Strayer University’s master of science in human resource management degree gives you advanced human resource management skills to develop better programs, negotiate wisely and bring increased value to your company.

-Strayer’s human resource degree helps you manage human capital in any industry across all sectors, including public, private, consulting, nonprofit and government.
+Strayer's master's in human resource management degree helps you manage human capital in any industry across all sectors, including public, private, consulting, nonprofit and government.

 Strayer University is Accredited by the Middle States Commission on Higher Education.
 Learn more why college accreditation matters.